Declarative features

 Tumbling window

-For features defined using tumbling windows, aggregations are computed over a pre-determined fixed-length window that advances by a slide interval, producing non-overlapping windows that fully partition time.
+For features defined using tumbling windows, aggregations are computed over pre-determined, non-overlapping, fixed-length windows that fully partition time.
+Each window advances by the window_duration, so there are no gaps or overlaps between consecutive windows.
 As a result, each event in the source contributes to exactly one window.
 Features at time t aggregate data from windows ending at or before t (exclusive).
 Windows start at the Unix epoch.

 class TumblingWindow(TimeWindow):